![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 So that's what we did.
 But it didn't work.
 Sure, we managed to get our entire car length onto the incline, but then our traction got too weak and we were stuck.
 We had to back down again.

-Of course I could always walk out and leave Shadow behind to his fate.
+Of course, I could always walk out, and leave Shadow behind (to be stolen or destroyed).
 But I felt like I'd almost have to be chased off at gunpoint for that.

 Grrr.
 There had to be a way up!